oldscienceguy/PebbleSDR/README.md

 5. Waterfall/Waterfall: Waterfall on top, waterfall on bottom
 6. No Display: This turns off the spectrum and collapses the display to save room.
 This can be used when running on a system that does not have enough CPU to keep everything updated.

-* ####Spectrum db Full Scale (FS)spinner
+* ####Spectrum Max db (FS)
-This can be used to set the full scale value of the spectrum display, effectively increasing or decreasing the resolution.
-The default range is -120db (waterfall black) to -50db (waterfall red).
-If the Waterfall is washed out, increase the FS db displayed to -30.
-If no signals are visible, decrease the FS db displayed to -70.
-Easier to see when you try it than to explain
+This sets the full scale value of the spectrum display, effectively increasing or decreasing the db resolution.
+The default is 'auto' which looks at the peak signal in the spectrum and sets the maximum to 10db above the peak.
+You can also select specific values from 0 to -50db.

-* ####Spectum db Base Scale (BS) spiner
+* ####Spectum Min db (BS)
-This can be used to set the base value for the spectrum display.
-It is usually used to 'hide' the noise floor so that just the signals that are greater than the BS value are shown.
+This can be used to set the base or floor value for the spectrum display.
+The default is 'auto' which looks at the average signal in the spectrum and sets the minimum db to 10db below the average.
+You can also select specific values from -70 to -120db.

-* ####Spectrum Updates Per Second (x/sec) spinner
+* ####Spectrum Refresh (x/sec) spinner
 This can be used to speed up or slow down the spectrum display to match your preferences or the band being monitored.
 The range is 0 to 30, but 10 is usually a good default.
 Faster updates == more CPU, so if your computer is running 'hot' try slowing down the update rate.
-Note: If set to zero, the spectrum display is temporarily frozen and won't update again until you set a rate greater than zero.
+Note: If set to Frz, the spectrum display is temporarily frozen and won't update again until you change to another rate.

 * ####Spectrum Zoom (only in split window display) This is one of my favorite features and makes devices that support large bandwidth, like the rtl-sdr and AFEDRI, more useful.
 The problem with large bandwidths is that it can be difficult or impossible to see close signals.
 This can always be addressed by powering off the device, changing to a lower sample rate, and restarting, but that's very inconvenient.
 The Zoom control lets you smoothly zoom on the selected frequency and see a second Waterfall or Spectrum display with the smaller bandwidth and higher resolution in the top display.